Nino Niederreiter: New York Islanders

-Niederreiter was selected fifth overall by the New York Islanders and was the first European drafted (albeit North American trained).
+Niederreiter was selected fifth overall by the New York Islanders and was the first European drafted (albeit North American trained) player.
 He began the 2010–11 season at the NHL level after signing a three-year, entry-level contract.
 In making his NHL debut on 9 October 2010, he became the youngest player in Islanders' history to appear in an NHL game (surpassing Dave Chyzowski's record).
 Niederreiter scored his first career NHL goal on 13 October against goaltender Michal Neuvirth of the Washington Capitals.
 With the goal, Niederreiter, at the age of 18 years and 35 days, became the youngest Islander and the fifth-youngest NHL player in the expansion era (post-1967) to score an NHL goal; the only younger players to score in the NHL since expansion were Aleksander Barkov (18 years, 31 days), Grant Mulvey (18 years, 32 days), Jordan Staal (18 years, 32 days) and Patrick Marleau (18 years, 34 days).
 On 28 October, the Islanders announced that they would return Niederreiter to the Winterhawks for further development.
 As he played only nine games in the NHL, Niederreiter did not use up a year on his NHL contract; had he played ten games, it would have counted as a full year.

 With Portland, Niederreiter enjoyed a career year with 41 goals and 29 assists for 70 points in 55 games.

 Niederreiter spent the 2011–12 season as a member of the Islanders, where he was used primarily on the fourth line to gain experience alongside defensive veterans Marty Reasoner and Jay Pandolfo.

 As a result of the 2012–13 NHL lockout, Niederreiter was assigned to the Islanders' American Hockey League (AHL) affiliate, the Bridgeport Sound Tigers.
 Following the conclusion of the lockout, Niederreiter was not invited to the Islanders' training camp and reportedly asked for a trade as a result.
 Islanders' general manager Garth Snow indicated that the relationship between the player and the organization was fine, stating, "[A]ll conversations with players remain private, but I will say that Nino has never told me that he's unhappy."